angband/angband/docs/option.rst

 well-known state for all the birth options.
-They are:  's' to save the current selections so that they will be used as the starting point for future characters, 'r' to reset the current selections to the defaults for a new character, and 'm' to reset the current selections to the Angband maintainer's defaults for the birth options.
+They are:  's' to save the current selections so that they will be used as the starting point for future characters, 'r' to reset the current selections to the defaults for a new character, and 'x' to reset the current selections to the Angband maintainer's defaults for the birth options.

 Generate a new, random artifact set ``birth_randarts``